Túpac Yupanqui explained for kids

 Túpac Yupanqui is considered the tenth Sapa Inca.
-He came after Pachacútec and continued to lead the great Inca Empire.
-Perusina and Perusino will show you why his time was associated with journeys, paths, new territories, and much organization.
+He succeeded Pachacútec and continued to lead the great Inca Empire.
+Perusina and Perusino will show you why his time was associated with journeys, roads, new territories, and extensive organization.

 Who was Túpac Yupanqui?

-Túpac Yupanqui was an important ruler of the Inca.
+Túpac Yupanqui was an important Inca ruler.
 He succeeded Pachacútec, under whom the empire had grown significantly.
 Túpac Yupanqui continued this development.

-During his time, new territories were reached, paths became more important, and many different landscapes were connected: mountains, valleys, coastal regions, and distant places.
+During his time, new territories were reached, roads became more important, and many different landscapes were connected: mountains, valleys, coastal regions, and distant places.

-When an empire grows, it's not enough to just know new places.
+When an empire grows, it's not enough just to know new places.
 People need to be able to communicate with each other.
 Goods need to be transported.
-News needs to arrive.
-For this, the Inca needed good roads and strong organization.
+Messages need to arrive.
+For this, the Incas needed good roads and strong organization.

 Some expansions happened through alliances, others through pressure or battles.
-However, this children's page focuses not on battle, but on the question: How do you keep a large empire together?
+However, this children's page focuses not on conflict, but on the question: How do you keep a large empire together?

 Many landscapes, one large empire

-The Inca used roads, messengers, warehouses, and administrative centers to better connect distant areas.
-If you want to read more about important places in Peru, you can also find the article about Cusco here.
+The Incas used roads, messengers, warehouses, and administrative centers to better connect distant areas.
+If you want to read more about important places in Peru, you can also find the article on Cusco here.

 Why is Túpac Yupanqui exciting?